firebase/functions-samples/stripe/README.md

 ## Deploy and test

 - Create a Firebase Project using the [Firebase Developer Console](https://console.firebase.google.com)
-- Enable billing on your project by switching to the Blaze or Flame plan.
+- Enable billing on your project by switching to the Blaze plan.
 See [pricing](https://firebase.google.com/pricing/) for more details.
 This is required to be able to do requests to non-Google services.
 - Enable Google & Email sign-in in your [authentication provider settings](https://console.firebase.google.com/project/_/authentication/providers).
 - Install [Firebase CLI Tools](https://github.com/firebase/firebase-tools) if you have not already and log in with `firebase login`.
 - Configure this sample to use your project using `firebase use --add` and select your project.